 - 5. Tap Accept. - 6.
-Enter the other RXL components, or tap Store to store the RXL definition.
+Key in the vertical alignment, or tap Store to store the RXL definition.

 Length or coordinate entry method

 As you add each element to the alignment, fill out the fields required for the selected element type.
 For information on other element types, refer to the Trimble Access Roads Help.